JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-16-please-try-to-use-io.md

 author: jorge
 ---

-Let's dive into why we consider `IO` safer than `Try` and why we recommend using it to control your effects.
+A beautiful pic of Murcia, my beloved hometown 💛.
+Let's dive into why we consider `IO` safer than `Try` and why we recommend using it.

 ### How people is using Try